 A lay-out such as the one in the Marshall Steam Museum would have been the dream of any boy of the early 1930s, though very few would have had the room to set it up!
 Before the days of scale models and permanent basement lay-outs, the big Lionels usually occupied the middle of the living room and therefore were in use for short periods each Christmas.
 Some of the F.A.H.P.
 Lionel train collection was delivered by Santa Claus to a young Tommy Marshall at Auburn Heights between 1926 and 1936.
 The size of the standard gauge caused its demise, and it was phased out in the late 1930s.

-The Museum layout is not professional grade but would have resembled displays at Wanamakers toy department of that period—the ultimate in a boy’s imagination.
+The museum layout is not professional grade but would have resembled displays at Wannamakers toy department of that period—the ultimate in a boy’s imagination.